DynareJulia/Dynare.jl/doc/src/running-dynare.md

   `include_eqs` is to find which equations to exclude then take actions in accord with (@ref "exclude_eqs").

-- `use\_dll`

-  Instructs the preprocessor to create dynamic loadable libraries (DLL) containing the model equations and derivatives, instead of writing those in M-files.
-This is equivalent to the
-  (@ref "use_dll") option of the `model` block.

 - `nocommutativity`

   This option tells the preprocessor not to use the commutativity of